 Welcome to the Internal Medicine Service at Asheville Veterinary Specialists and Regional Emergency Animal Care Hospital.
 Our Internal Medicine team is dedicated to helping you and your pet when they need further diagnostics and intensive medical care.
-Our Internal Medicine team is comprised of Dr. Paula Levine, DVM DACVIM and Chastity, VTS (SAIM).
-Both Dr. Levine and Chastity have many years in the specialty field of Internal Medicine.
-Dr. Levine and Chastity are supported by the highly skilled staff at R.E.A.C.H. and A.V.S.
+Our Internal Medicine team is comprised of Dr. Sharon Clare, DVM DACVIM and Chastity, VTS (SAIM).
+Both Dr. Clare and Chastity have many years in the specialty field of Internal Medicine.
+Dr. Clare and Chastity are supported by the highly skilled staff at R.E.A.C.H. and A.V.S.

 Why does my pet need to see an ACVIM Board-Certified Internal Medicine Specialist?